-For the main multi-variate pattern analysis (MVPA), the subject-wise beta maps obtained for the sexual stimuli in both experiments were used in classifying subjects' sex.
-Only gray matter voxels (n=189114) were included in the analysis.
+For the main multivariate pattern analysis (MVPA), the subject-wise unthresholded beta maps obtained for the sexual stimuli in both experiments were used in classifying subjects' sex.
+Only gray matter voxels were included in the analysis.
+The gray matter mask was generated by segmenting the average normalized T1 image into grav and white matter and cerebrospinal fluid using SPM.
+The gray matter map was thresholded with an intensity threshold >0.25 and binarized to create a mask that included 189,114 voxels.
 The beta maps were normalized to have zero mean and unit variance before the application of MVPA.
-For all analyses except for the cross-classification between experiments (see below), a linear support vector machine (SVM) implemented in Python was used in the classification due to its ability to perform well in high-dimensional spaces.
-To test the performance of the classifier, leave-one-subject-out cross-validation was performed, where the classifier was trained on data from all except one subject and tested on the hold-out subject data.
-Classification accuracy was above the theoretical 50% chance level, we generated a null distribution for the classification accuracy by repeating the analysis 1000 times while shuffling the category (male / female) labels.
+For all analyses except for the crossclassification between experiments (see below), a linear support vector machine (SVM) implemented in Python was used in the classification due to its ability to perform well in high-dimensional spaces.
+To test the performance of the classifier, leave-one-subject-out crossvalidation was performed, where the classifier was trained on data from all except one subject and tested on the holdout subject data.
+Classification accuracy was defined as the proportion of correctly classified subjects.
+To determine whether the classification accuracy was above the theoretical 50% chance level, we generated a null distribution for the classification accuracy by repeating the analysis 1000 times while shuffling the category (male/female) labels (Pereira et al., 2009).
 Classification accuracy was determined significant if it was higher that 95% of the accuracies obtained with the randomly shuffled labels.

-We also tested the generalizability of the sex classification by training the classifier on the film data and testing it with the data from in the pictures experiment (contrast erotic pictures > landscapes) and vice versa.
-This analysis was otherwise identical to the main MVPA described above, except that in the leave-one-subject-out cross-validation the test data was taken from the pictures experiment if the classifier was trained on the film data, and from the film experiment if the classifier was trained on the pictures data.
-For the cross-classification between the film and picture experiment, a non-linear kernel was employed as this produced higher classification accuracies than the linear kernel.
+We also tested the generalizability of the sex classification by training the classifier on the film data and testing it with the data from the pictures experiment (contrast erotic pictures > landscapes) and vice versa.
+This analysis was otherwise identical to the main MVPA described above, except that in the leave-one-subject-out cross-validation, the test data were taken from the pictures experiment if the classifier was trained on the film data, and from the film experiment if the classification between the film and picture experiment, a nonlinear kernel was employed as this produced higher classification accuracies than the linear kernel (with the linear kernel, the respective accuracies were 60% and 61% when the movie data was used for training and picture data for testing and vice versa).

-Finally, we tested whether successful sex classification could be achieved also with nonsexual stimuli, and whether the sex-specific activation patterns would generalize across sexual and non-sexual stimuli.
-Specifically, the subjects rated the presence of non-sexual human actions involving vocalizations (e.g., neutral discussion, laughter, arguing) in the films and the subject-wise beta maps obtained for this control dimension were subjected to an identical MVPAs as those obtained for the sexual content in the film clips.
+Finally, we tested whether successful sex classification could be achieved also with nonsexual stimuli, and whether the sex-specific activation patterns would generalize across sexual and nonsexual stimuli.
+Specifically, the GLM analysis was performed with ratings for the presence of nonsexual human actions involving vocalizations (e.g., neutral discussion, laughter, arguing) as the regressor, and the subject-wise beta maps obtained for this control dimension were subiected to an identical MVPAs as those obtained for the sexual content in the film clips.
 Cross-classification was performed between the control dimension and responses to the sexual films and the sexual pictures.
+Successful cross-classification between the beta images for the sexual and nonsexual stimuli would require information about the subject sex that is shared across the two types of beta images.
+This would suggest that the successful classification with the beta images for sexual stimuli did not solely stem from the sexual content of stimuli but could reflect more general sex differences in visual or social perception.

-Eye tracking
+3.7 | Eye tracking